 New Zealand is a country located in the South Pacific Ocean, making it part of Oceania.
 Its nearest neighbours, Australia and the Pacific Islands of Fiji, New Caledonia and Tonga (among others) aren’t actually that close – you need to fly for around three hours to reach another country.

-New Zealand is made up of two principal islands – the North Island and the South Island (very inventive names, I know), as well as hundreds of smaller islands.
-New Zealand’s geography is diverse – you’ll find mountains, lakes, rivers, deserts, forests, beaches and glaciers – well, just about whatever you want to find, you’ll discover it in New Zealand.
+New Zealand is made up of two principal islands – the North Island (Te Ika a Maui) and the South Island (Te Wai Pounamu), as well as hundreds of smaller islands.
+New Zealand’s geography is diverse – you’ll find mountains, lakes, rivers, deserts, forests, beaches and glaciers.
+Just about whatever you want to find, you’ll discover it in New Zealand.

 Adventure sports are a popular pastime in New Zealand – bungee jumping as a commercial enterprise was started there by AJ Hackett, and the country enjoys a good safety record for bungee jumping.
 You can also try skydiving, luging or zorbing, as well as the more traditional winter sports of skiing and snowboarding.